Assault of Ayacucho prison: Operational Planning

-Abimael Guzmán (led by Mao Zedong's communist ideals) put into practice what he learned in the Political-Military School of Nanking Shanghai by training Latin American activists.
+Abimael Guzmán, guided by Mao Zedong's communist ideals, put into practice what he had learned in the Political-Military School of Nanking Shanghai by training Latin American activists.
 They were inspired by the Cultural Revolution of the 1965–1976 People's Republic of China, and guided by aspects of the People's War.
 Abimael took actions of intelligence, security, and planned in secret somewhere in Lima, the assault on the prison in Ayacucho.

 "Having determined the objective, we proceeded to choose the cells with qualified personnel to carry out the terrorist attack, which involved forming and much depends on the chosen action and tactics, and the importance of the primary target and secondary collateral for the implementation of diversionary maneuvers on the local security forces...
 "Faceless War" - Vladimiro Montesinos.

 "When you want to fight us, do not allow and can not find.
 But when we want to fight you, make sure you can not escape and we can hit it squarely and exterminate.
 The enemy advances, we go back, the enemy camps, we harass the enemy tires, we attack" - Mao Zedong.

 Abimael's soldiers began attacks on Ayacucho and Cangallo-Fajardo.
 The attack was planned as follows: